CLIMB serves entrepreneurs and small businesses who:

 A STEP FORWARD

-In the wake of George Floyd’s death in the summer of 2020, leaders of the Mecklenburg County Bar and local law firm leaders began an independent process of identifying ways to advance racial justice and equity in the Charlotte area.
+2020: In the wake of George Floyd’s death, leaders of the Mecklenburg County Bar and local law firm leaders began an independent process of identifying ways to foster economic mobility and, ultimately, social justice in the Charlotte area.
 The Carolinas Social Impact Initiative formed, and the group determined that providing free legal services to low-income entrepreneurs and small businesses was essential to advancing economic mobility and an important step toward racial equity.